-In Rodeo it easy to compare your estimates to how much time people actually tracked.
+In Rodeo it is easy to compare your estimates to how much time people actually tracked.

-This process may sound daunting if you’re starting from scratch, but once you get in the habit of collecting and analyzing time tracking data for every project you complete, it becomes relatively simple.
+This process may sound daunting if you’re starting from scratch, but once you get into the habit of collecting and analyzing time-tracking data for every project you complete, it becomes relatively simple.